lake-wg/edhoc/draft-ietf-lake-edhoc.md

 0
 ~~~~~~~~~~~~~~~~~~~~~~~

 With SUITES_I = 0, message_1 is constructed, as the CBOR Sequence of the CBOR data items above.
+In CBOR diagnostic notation:

 ~~~~~~~~~~~~~~~~~~~~~~~
 message_1 =
 (
-  h'',
   13,
   0,
   h'8D3EF56D1B750A4351D68AC250A0E883790EFC80A538A444EE9E2B57E2441A7C',
   -2
 )
 ~~~~~~~~~~~~~~~~~~~~~~~

+Which as a CBOR encoded data item is:

 ~~~~~~~~~~~~~~~~~~~~~~~
 message_1 (CBOR Sequence) (38 bytes)